panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 Having no component name in the hierarchy makes it hard to understand what is rendered on the page.
 Moreover, you cannot use the search functionality of the React dev tools to find your component.

-To give component a name use the use [named function expressions](/6-ways-to-declare-javascript-functions/#21-named-function-expression) for components wrapped in `forwardRef()`:
+To give a component a name use the use [named function expressions](/6-ways-to-declare-javascript-functions/#21-named-function-expression) for components wrapped in `forwardRef()`:

 ```javascript
 import { forwardRef } from 'react'